slackapi/bolt-js/README.md

 ## Message.isAuthedTeam()

   Return true if the event "team_id" is included in the "authed_teams" array.
-  In other worse, this event originated from a team who has installed your app versus a team who is sharing a channel with a team who has installed the app but in fact hasn't installed the app into that team explicitly.
+  In other words, this event originated from a team who has installed your app versus a team who is sharing a channel with a team who has installed the app but in fact hasn't installed the app into that team explicitly.
-  There are some events that do not include an "auth_teams" property.
+  There are some events that do not include an "authed_teams" property.
 In these cases, error on the side of claiming this IS from an authed team.

 #### Returns an Array of user IDs